 This has had a knock-on effect on music stores, as can be seen closer to home.
 Walton’s Music on South George’s St, Dublin, closed its doors on February 19th, after over a century of trading.
 In a recent blog post, general manager Niall Walton stated “times are changing and we must change with them”.
 Relocating to Blanchardstown Shopping Centre to avoid Dublin’s prohibitive rent prices, Walton’s has had to adjust to the shift in commercial potential.
 The music stores in Dublin 2 – of which there are curiously many – are far from packed.

 This extends further afield.
 KnB Music in Maynooth has also shut its doors for good.
 Stores in Limerick have managed to keep the lights on through the trad-music scene that stems from the University of Limerick.
 It is encouraging to see small, family-owned stores find their niche.
 However, it goes to show that relying on spotty teenagers with Nirvana posters on their bedroom walls is no longer a viable business plan.

 Perhaps the issue is that, stylistically, the guitar is all out of ideas.
 This isn’t to say it hasn’t tried to evolve with the times.
 Technological improvements like amplification and distortion have given new voices to the guitar.
+Which you can learn more about in guitar lessons Omaha.
 New advances in technique also helped.
 Stylistic choices filled in the rest.

 But alas, the buck must stop somewhere.
 Innovation before doesn’t guarantee innovation after.
 Maybe it was inevitable, but trends in music have moved listeners from A-minor chords to trap beats.
 In their song “The Metal”, Tenacious D lists the genres that have failed to dethrone heavy metal.
 A worthy opponent was sure to come about eventually.
 In the end, they also sip lean and keep it real.